magento/merchdocs/src/sales/credit-memo-create.md

    - If the purchase was paid with store credit, select the **Refund to Store Credit** checkbox to credit the amount to the customer account balance.

-1. To add a comment, enter the text in the **Credit Memo Comments** box.
-Then, do the following:
+1. To add a comment, enter the text in the **Credit Memo Comments** box and do the following:

    - To send an email notification to the customer, select the **Email Copy of Credit Memo** checkbox.